Kidori78/swgoh-stat-calc/README.md

 ### .getMaxValueUnits(options) ###

 Calculates stats for all ships and/or characters based on the *maxValues* property and returns it as an object.
+These units will have all skills at max tiers regardless of options settings.\
 Allows for customizing the object returned including stat calculations and adding gp.
+GP can be set to include adjustable mod values.

 #### Parameters ####